 “What’s the best Bitcoin book?”

-This is why learning about Bitcoin is described as going down the rabbit hole; as you learn about one aspect it motivates you to go further down, learning about the next related subject and it just keeps going.
+This is why learning about Bitcoin is described as going down the rabbit hole.
+As you learn about one aspect it motivates you to go further down.
+Learning about the next related subject and it just keeps going.

 See the rabbit hole

-Knowing that your time is the only limited resource makes you more selective about the things you do, the people you spend your time with and the assets you choose to store your wealth in.
+Knowing that your time is the only limited resource makes you more selective about the things you do.
+For example, the people you spend your time with and the assets you choose to store your wealth in.

-Possibly one of the most highly recommended reads amongst Bitcoiners.
+One of the most highly recommended reads amongst Bitcoiners.
 Ammous takes you on an engaging journey through the history of technologies performing the functions of money since the start of time.

 The Internet of Money delves into the ‘why’ of Bitcoin.
-Antonopoulos has been publicly speaking about Bitcoin since 2013 and quickly became one of the most well known educators and speakers in the space.
+Antonopoulos has been publicly speaking about Bitcoin since 2013 and became one of the most well known educators and speakers in the space.

 Stick your head in the rabbit hole

-Getting more technical with this great fully illustrated, jargon free, step-by-step guide to Bitcoin which opens up its powerful distributed ledger system, exploring the technology that enables applications both for Bitcoin based financial transactions and using the blockchain for registering physical property ownership.
+Getting more technical with this great fully illustrated, jargon free, step-by-step guide to Bitcoin which opens up its powerful distributed ledger system.
+Exploring the technology that enables applications both for Bitcoin based financial transactions and using the blockchain for registering physical property ownership.

-Booth, a leading thinker and CEO in e-commerce and technology for 20 years, excellently details the technological and economic realities shaping our present and our future, and the choices we face as we go forward, truly opening your eyes.
+Booth, has been a leading thinker and CEO in e-commerce and technology for 20 years.
+Here he excellently details the technological and economic realities shaping our present and our future.
+Also covering the choices we face as we go forward, truly opening your eyes.

-Weaving analysis of the dark, long term legacy, with a wealth of eyewitness accounts by ordinary people struggling to survive against the government’s dangerous addiction to printing money when faced with growing unrest and unemployment, it still serves as a warning to us today.
+Weaving analysis of the dark, long term legacy, with a wealth of eyewitness accounts by ordinary people struggling to survive against the government’s dangerous addiction to printing money when faced with growing unrest and unemployment.
+It still serves as a warning to us today.

 Go down the rabbit hole

-It may be a reasonably ‘technical’ guide but you don’t have to be a tech wizard to understand and learn about many of Bitcoins technical foundations that are thoroughly and well explained here.
+It may be a reasonably ‘technical’ guide but you don’t have to be a tech wizard to understand and learn about many of Bitcoins technical foundations.
+They are thoroughly and well explained here.

 The Satoshi Nakamoto persona exists only in the online publications that introduced and explained Bitcoin during its earliest days and you can trawl through these on the forums.
 Making it easier to digest, Champagne has collected and professionally published for the first time the essential writings that detail Bitcoin’s creation.

 The shift from an industrial to an information-based society, which they have termed “the fourth stage of human society”.
 This outstanding book will replace false hopes and fictions with new understanding and clarified values.

-A few new releases are coming soon that we’re excited about and the quality of Bitcoin reading material overall is only getting better.
+A few new releases are coming soon that we’re excited about.
+The quality of Bitcoin reading material overall is only getting better!